stefanofornari/xtest/README.md

-# mcweather
+# MCWeather

-Weather plugin to change weather in MineCraft.
-Inspired by nasane/weatherIRL
+Makes the in-game weather match the weather in real life.
+Inspired by https://gitlab.com/klikini/weatherirl.